Shanay Walker's death in "just about the worse case of child cruelty it's possible to imagine" should be that lessons are learned, a coroner has said.

 "During the 48 hours before she died she was subjected to horrific violence resulting in multiple internal and external injuries, dying as a result of an injury to her brain cause by a blunt instrument, which on the balance of probabilities I find was an inflicted non-accidental injury."The court heard that in May 2011, Shanay went to live with foster carer Alison Robinson, who previously told the hearing Shanay was "on the whole a happy little girl".
 The coroner said Shanay showed "unruly behaviour" at school and at the foster home, associated with the transition.

 Ms Casey said safeguarding referrals between January and July 2013 were not recorded in line with safeguarding procedures and were "wholly inadequate".She expressed her condolences to Shanay's mother, who was present.

-If you feel that you or a loved one was failed by Social Services or other agencies during childhood, please do not hesitate to contact us in the strictest of confidence.
+If you feel that you or a loved one was failed by Social Services or other agencies during childhood, please do not hesitate to contact our Social Services Neglect & Abuse team in the strictest of confidence.